Dr. Nathalie von Siemens:

 »Eight years ago, we embarked on a joint project by introducing the Experimento program in rural schools in the south of the country.
 With the foundation’s strong will to incorporate art and culture and a spirit of co-construction and mutual respect, it was possible to make a significant contribution to integral formation in citizenship.
 Nathalie von Siemens is undoubtedly a curious and empathetic spirit, which drives initiatives and builds bridges.
 We are certain that this seal will remain in the foundation and in our future work.«

-Prof. Dr. Ignacio Sánchez Díaz, Rector of Pontificia Universidad Católica de Chile
+Ignacio Sánchez Díaz, Rector der Pontificia Universidad Católica de Chile

 © Pontificia Universidad Católica de Chile